AkhilRangpariya/Spotify-Clone-App/README.md

 ###  Spotify Clone app

-This web application is build usign create react app.
-This appliction is authenticat spotify user and then allow access to use Spotify clone and enjoy music. basically i done all the front end part and pull it the spotify development api for authentication of user.
+This web application is built using the Create React app.
+This application authenticates Spotify users and then allows access to Spotify clones and enjoy music.
+I have done all the front-end parts and pulled the Spotify development API for the authentication of the user.

 ![spotify app 01](https://user-images.githubusercontent.com/99761772/211197025-e3c6cec8-cf2f-444e-a4ca-77bcf8519af1.png)